bterwijn/memory_graph/README.md

 ## Functions ##

+- **mg.layout(horizontal: bool = None)**
+  - Set graph layout to 'True' for horizontal, 'False' for vertical, or 'None' to toggle.

 - **mg.dark_mode(b: bool = None)**
   - Set dark mode to 'True' or 'False', or 'None' to toggle.